SkyKings-Guild/SkyKings/commands.md

 ## Verification

+Verification commands so you can link your Minecraft account to your Discord.

 | Command | Arguments | Description | Aliases |
 |:-------:|:---------:|:-----------:|:-------:|
 | `verify` | `<player>` | Links your Minecraft account to your Discord via Hypixel. | `link` |